JeremiahSJoseph/Active-Directory-Home-Lab/README.md

 Step 2
-  - Set up the virtual lab in VirtualBox by creating the Windows Server,
+  - Set up the virtual lab in VirtualBox by creating the Windows Server.

 Step 3
   - Configured the network by setting up the NAT network, assigning IP addresses, and making sure the systems could communicate.